OWASP/threat-dragon/README.md

 `npm install`

-All the build workflow task are in the default grunt task, so just do
+All the build workflow tasks are in the default grunt task, so just do

 `grunt` or `grunt release`